Your new design will be uploaded in:

 All phases of the writing process are in the writing book.
 If a piece of work is chosen for display, then a photocopy must be placed in the book.

-Each unit of work is usually no more than two weeks long.
+Each unit of work is usually no more than two to three weeks long.

 All green marking is acted upon by the child.